iBrick/opendaylight-oxygen-setup/README.md

 The repository also contains a subdirectory "vagrant" which contains a Vagrantfile and bootstrap.sh script.

-If you have Vagrant and VirtualBox installed you can do a "vagrant up" from that directory and a VirtualBox VM will be created consisting of:
+If you have Vagrant and VirtualBox or VMWare Workstation/Fusion installed you can do a "vagrant up" from that directory and a VirtualBox VM will be created consisting of:

 * Ubuntu 14.04
 * git